Floydlang/floyd/Docs/Floyd toplevel.md

 - VST-plugin component
 - A component written in C

-Notice: these are all non-singletons - you can make many instances in one container
+Notice: these components are all non-singletons - you can make many instances in one container

-You can also connect wires, add tweakers and notes.
+Appart from adding components and wiring them together, you can also add tweakers and notes.

 ???
 IDEA: Glue expressions, calling FLoyd functions ???
-What if you want a container-like setup for each document?
+What if you want a container-like setup for each "document"?
+Allow making sub-container that can be instantiated in a container?
+Or a tree of stuff inside a container.

-### CONCURRENCY: ACTOR, CLOCK, INBOX AND STATE

-This it how to express time / mutation / concurrency in Floyd.
-For each independant state or "thread" you want in your container, you need to insert a clock-component and write its processing function.

 # ABOUT CONCURRENCY AND TIME IN DETAIL

+This it important.
+This is how to express time / mutation / concurrency in Floyd.
+For each independant state or "thread" you want in your container, you need to insert an Actor component and write its processing function.
+CONCURRENCY: ACTOR, CLOCK, INBOX AND STATE

 Inspirations for Floyd's concurrency model are CSP, Erlang, Go routies and channels and Clojure Core.Async.